elasticdotventures/dotfiles/README.md

 Docker 🐳, Python 🐍, TypeScript 🦄 - emoji indicates things like designee, consignee, etc.  This is an important aspect of the "storytell" logging.
 StoryTell creates really colorful transaction logs & error dumps, these will eventually be extended to perform basic ML application forensics & monitoring.
 These meta-patterns (using computers to monitor computers) helps our soon-to-be-obsolete primate brains abstract patterns that wouldn't be nearly as obvious in regular English text and notice problems and inform the determinisitic control surfaces to take action (isolate, block-hold, ignore with possible consequences 😬).
 This isn't the whole application freezing, it's a message in an application, or a corrupt video frame grabber in a video stream, any payload which doesn't match the model.
 It's not lost forever, it's simply flagged for review.

-# Example (in code)
+# Emoji in Code
+One of the most controversial aspects of _b00t_ is it's heavy use of emoji and pinyin.
+The reality is NLP (natural language processing) of English is really difficult "expensive & less-reliable" than the one character per word/symbol approach.
+In the _b00t_ world, any emoji which is "red" in color is "bad" a warning/color.
+If a build process has any red symbols that appear, that's a problem.
+Even the Cherry "🍒" is reserved as a missing element (a token which the user could "solve" and maybe someday earn points).

 _b00t_ is bi-lingual, one of the c0des it understands is bash script.
 Here's a sample Bash function taken from the c0re to see if a machine is running Windows System for Linux version 2, abbreviated to WSLv2.
 The Emoji colorfully demonstrates this bi-lingual principle:
 ```bash